George Woodson

 Dr George Woodson is a fictional character from the BBC soap opera Doctors, portrayed by Stirling Gallacher.
-She first appeared during the episode broadcast on 7 January 2003, and departed on 27 March 2009.
+She first appeared during the episode broadcast on 7 January 2003 and departed on 27 March 2009.
 Shortly after her introduction to the soap, husband Ronnie Woodson (Seán Gleeson) followed, and together, the pair have a daughter, Bracken (Jessica Gallagher).
 After six years on Doctors, Gallacher announced her departure from the series and George left alongside Ronnie and Bracken as part of a storyline that sees the family move to China.
+Gallacher and Gleeson won the award for Best On-Screen Partnership at the 2007 British Soap Awards.

 Characterisation

 On her BBC Online profile, George was described as a patient and caring doctor who gives her full attention to each case.
 She has a holistic approach to her occupation and believes that there is more to recovery than just taking medicine.
 George is also "determined to change the world" and would join anyone in campaigning for rights.
 However, her focusing on the world means she rarely assesses her own life.